mathiascode/projects/index.md

 ### [tinytag](https://github.com/tinytag/tinytag) - Python library for reading audio metadata

-Co-maintainer and developer.
+Maintainer and developer.
 Accomplishments include numerous fixes related to incorrectly reading metadata, support for new audio file formats and features, as well as improvements to the API.

 *2021 – present*

 ### [Mahjongg](https://gitlab.gnome.org/GNOME/gnome-mahjongg) - Single-player tile-matching game for GNOME

 Maintainer and developer.
-Accomplishments include bug fixes and keeping up with changes in the GNOME Human Interface Guidelines.
+Accomplishments include numerous performance optimizations, bug fixes and keeping up with changes in the GNOME Human Interface Guidelines.

 *2024 – present*